alexdantas/nFlood/README.md

 | Numbers (1~6) | Changes the flood color |
 | q             | Quits the game at any time |
 | r             | Resets the game board |

+You can also use mouse to click on the board to flood it.

 ## Authors